jawws88/datasci-congressional-data/specs/extract-transfer-load/feature_engineering.md

     1. While "fuzzy merges" might work for one-off tasks, it would be great if we could think about a more robust solution (perhaps create our own C4SF universal identifier?)
     2. In addition (or alternatively) can we write a task to standardize names?
 2. Are there other meaningful features about the candidate we can pull in?
 For example, are they independently wealthy?
 If so, does that mean their sources of funding are more obscure?
+3. For election results:
+    1. Can we identify which were "close" elections or a-priori did not have a heavy favorite?

 ## External Citations